ColtonWilson/Note-Taker/README.md

 ## Questions
 You can find me [HERE](https://github.com/ColtonWilson) on Github You can email me at colton_wilson93@yahoo.com if you have any additional questions.

+## Special Thanks
+Special Thanks to Jonny for helping with the setup to Heroku